 Carry your belongings properly to minimize risk of theft

 Watch out for pickpockets is one of the top Mediterranean cruise tips you’ll hear while on your vacation.
 I don’t know anyone personally who’s been pickpocketed in the Mediterranean.
 But clearly, it happens, because all of the guides advised against it.
-I’ll be talking more about how I exactly how packed my belongings for the ports in my full ThinkTank SubUrban Disguise 10 post.
-Avoid having anything in your back pants pockets or exterior bag pockets, instead placing valuable items in front pants pockets and interior bag pockets.
+I talk more about exactly how I packed my belongings for the ports in my ThinkTank SubUrban Disguise 10 Review.
+Avoid having anything in your back pants pockets or exterior bag pockets.
+Instead, place valuable items in front pants pockets and interior bag pockets.
 Be vigilant of your surroundings, and move away from anyone exhibiting suspicious behavior.

 Equip yourself for extensive time in the sun